mattermost-community/mattermost-plugin-circleci/README.md

 ### Manage environment variables

+Set [CircleCI environment variables](https://circleci.com/docs/2.0/env-vars/) directly from Mattermost.

 ![Settings environnement variables with the plugin](./docs/manage-env-vars.gif)

 ### Get insights of your projects

+Get summary metrics for a project's workflows or for a project workflow's jobs.
+Metrics are refreshed daily, and thus may not include executions from the last 24 hours.

 ![Get insight from your projects with the plugin](./docs/get-insight.gif)